waipangsze/waipangsze.github.io/source/_posts/2025-11-24-NWP-Anomaly-Correlation-Coefficient-ACC.md

 **This yields one ACC value per lead time (and region and variable).**

-# ERA5: convert Gregorian time to datetime
+# ERA5: check: convert Gregorian time to datetime

+- To check the validation of time of ERA5
 - To convert the time value from an ECMWF/ERA5 NetCDF file using Python's datetime and timedelta modules.

 {% fold info @convert gregorian time to datetime %}